Aristotle: Life

 In general, the details of Aristotle's life are not well-established.
 The biographies written in ancient times are often speculative and historians only agree on a few salient points.
 Aristotle was born in 384 BC in Stagira, Chalcidice, about 55 km (34 miles) east of modern-day Thessaloniki.
-His father, Nicomachus, was the personal physician to King Amyntas of Macedon.
-While he was young, Aristotle learned about biology and medical information, which was taught by his father.
-Both of Aristotle's parents died when he was about thirteen, and Proxenus of Atarneus became his guardian.
-Although little information about Aristotle's childhood has survived, he probably spent some time within the Macedonian palace, making his first connections with the Macedonian monarchy.
+He was the son of Nicomachus, the personal physician of King Amyntas of Macedon, and Phaestis, a woman with origins from Chalcis, Euboea.
+Nicomachus was said to have belonged to the medical guild of Asclepiadae and was likely responsible for Aristotle's early interest in biology and medicine.
+Ancient tradition held that Aristotle's family descended from the legendary physician Asclepius and his son Machaon.
+Both of Aristotle's parents died when he was still at a young age and Proxenus of Atarneus became his guardian.
+Although little information about Aristotle's childhood has survived, he probably spent some time in the Macedonian capital, making his first connections with the Macedonian monarchy.